accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 `pyqlearning` is Python library to implement Reinforcement Learning and Deep Reinforcement Learning, especially for Q-Learning, Deep Q-Network, and Multi-agent Deep Q-Network which can be optimized by Annealing models such as Simulated Annealing, Adaptive Simulated Annealing, and Quantum Monte Carlo Method.

+This library makes it possible to design the information search algorithm such as the Game AI, web crawlers, or Robotics.
+But this library provides components for designers, not for end-users of state-of-the-art black boxes.
+Briefly speaking the philosophy of this library, *give end-user blackboxes and you feed him for a day; show him how to design algorithms and you feed him for a lifetime.* So algorithm is power.

 <div align="center">
     <table style="border: none;">
         <tr>